 You don't need to!
-There is plenty of ways to get around.
-I downloaded the MyTaxi app which was super easy (better than Uber and Lyft)—you can prearrange ride so the airport and you the system is way may secure.
+There are plenty of ways to get around.
+I downloaded the MyTaxi app which was super easy (better than Uber and Lyft)—you can prearrange a ride to the airport and the system is way may secure.
 Cars are clearly marked and people have solid IDs.

 - Bus and train transportation is also available and fairly nice—digital signs post arrival times.

 - You can also rent a bike called "JustEat"—get the bike app, rent the bike, ride it, park it at any of their automated locking facilities.
 Super easy.

 I dropped my rental car off at the Dublin airport (Terminal 2) after 10 days and took a taxi into town (you can also take the bus from the airport).
 It was super easy.
 I walked about 16 km in two days in Dublin just sightseeing.
 You won't want a car there.

 Why I Chose to Drive in Ireland